respiewak/psr_prof_pca/README.md

 > `$ python first_clean_align.py -f 400 1400 -b AFB B0059+65`

+The arguments for this script are:
+* Mandatory argument: Any number of pulsar names as they appear in the pdv file names (this is a greedy argument, so put it/them first before any flags or last after a non-argument flag or single-argument flag like `-l`)
+* Frequency/ies: `-f|--frq_list`, Frequency band(s) as they appear in the pdv file names (integers); this argument is greedy
+* Backend(s): `-b|--be_list`, Backend names/abbreviations as they appear in the pdv file names; this argument is greedy
+* Nulling analysis: `-s|--do_snrs`, A switch to determine whether to analyse S/N values and determine probability of nulling; requires David Kaplan's nulling-pulsars code (WIP)
+* Data directory: `-d|--data_dir`, Absolute or relative path to the directory containing profile data
+* Bad data to remove:`-m|--bad_mjd_file`, Absolute or relative path to an ascii file listing MJDs of observations to exclude based on pulsar name, backend, and frequency band
+* Log file: `-l|--log_name`, Path to the log file, or short name to use; the default value is 'prof_analysis' in the data directory

 For that example, the code would look for two pdv files: `B0059+65_AFB_400.pdv` and `B0059+65_AFB_1400.pdv`.